 An office environment designed for well-being

 Air, water, sound, light, nourishment, fitness and comfort.
-These are the seven main ingredients in Eminent’s office building, which was designed to be certified according to the sustainable WELL standard.
+These are the seven key ingredients of the Eminent office building, which was designed to be certified according to the sustainable WELL standard.

-Among other things, the offices boast locally produced food, partly grown on the roof terrace, art and design to entice people to take the stairs, well-equipped underground bicycle parking, a nearby fitness centre, light therapy and stress-relieving music.
-These are all elements that are rarely allowed to weigh as heavily on the drawing board as the factors traditionally known to promote a healthy working environment and indoor climate.
+Among other things, the offices boast locally produced food which is partly grown on the roof terrace, art and design to entice people to take the stairs, well-equipped underground bicycle parking, a nearby fitness centre, light therapy and stress-relieving music.
+They are all elements which are seldom allowed to weigh as heavily on the drawing board as much as the factors which are traditionally known to promote a healthy working environment and indoor climate.

-Kanozi Arkitekter are the designers behind Eminent, and architect SAR/MSA Åsa Jentsch says about the project:
+Kanozi Architects are the designers behind Eminent, and architect SAR/MSA Åsa Jentsch says about the project:

 Welcoming ground floor

-A special feature of the building is that Eminent invites its surroundings inside with an open and spacious ground floor.
-Here, anyone can stop by for a cup of freshly brewed coffee in the ‘coffice’, a half coffee shop, half office café area, whether they visit the offices on business or happen to be passing by the building.
+Coffice is that part of the open and spacious ground floor where Eminent invites the world inside.
+Here, anyone can stop by for a cup of freshly brewed coffee in the café area – a half coffee shop and half office – whether they are visiting the offices on business or just happen to be passing by the building.

 Acoustics and well-being